Changissnz/selfinterest/README.md

 for its host to relate to another sentient being, there is media of permanence and that for the temporal service that is completely reliant on the motivation that is a dependency for the will which is, in turn, a dependency for self-interest.
-There is nothing but scale and influence, absolutely nothing in relation without media, that is a deterrent to the proliferation of actualized improvements and degenerations, alike.
+There is nothing but scale and influence, absolutely nothing in relation without media, that is a deterrent to the proliferation of actualized improvements and degenerations alike.
 It is typically more healthy to privately assume the media is a tool rather than a master, for the sake of sanity for the individual.
 What travels through the media is subject at least to the media.
 There is no universal axiom of natural law that states media must be introspective, reflective, expressive,